mdconaway/fastapi-cruddy-framework/README.md

 * `get_controller_extension_by_name(model_name: str) -> Union[CruddyController, None]`

-Make sure that the `model_name` string you pass to the registry EXACTLY mirrors the class name for your base table CruddyModel.
+Make sure that the `model_name` string you pass to the registry EXACTLY mirrors the class name for your base table `CruddyModel`.
 So for a model with a class of `User` you would pass in `model_name="User"`.
 Pay attention to the capitalization!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>